1. Explanation of Terms

 Processing Times

 Immigration, Refugees and Citizenship Canada (IRCC) publishes processing times on its website.
-These are not a service guarantee.
-Students should apply as soon as they have their Carleton Letter of Acceptance and other required documents.
+These are an estimate only and not a service guarantee.

-Carleton University has no direct influence on processing times and cannot make an inquiry or request to IRCC on your behalf about your study permit application.
-Information on hiring a representative to assist with your study permit application can be found below.
+Carleton University has no influence on IRCC’s processing times and cannot make an inquiry or request to IRCC on your behalf.

 Approval

 Once your application is approved, IRCC will call for your passport for insertion of the visa, if you need one.
 As a next step, they will issue a Letter of Introduction through your application account.
-You should travel to Canada while your visa and Letter of Introduction are valid.
+This letter says that you have received initial approval for a study permit.
+You must travel to Canada while your visa and Letter of Introduction are valid.

 Travelling to Canada